MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 ## Using Tor on another machine

-### Because OPNSense cannot do this.
+### Because OPNSense cannot do client authentication.

 ### You will need to do this at the browser level, or with a Tor Proxy supplying the goods below:

-.auth_private
+`.auth_private`

 This file is different.

 You must put the tor hidden service address first, with the .onion removed.

-So

-wisdomhrc3g5en6lcmb7i7jte6nj5rc33ctzgfiq5lozhqo2uoaccvqd.onion

-will become

-wisdomhrc3g5en6lcmb7i7jte6nj5rc33ctzgfiq5lozhqo2uoaccvqd
+#### Example

+1. Example address: `wisdomhrc3g5en6lcmb7i7jte6nj5rc33ctzgfiq5lozhqo2uoaccvqd.onion`

+2. Will become: `wisdomhrc3g5en6lcmb7i7jte6nj5rc33ctzgfiq5lozhqo2uoaccvqd`

-Now that you have the tor hidden service you want to use in the file, you must include the descriptor and the private key.
+3. Now that you have the tor hidden service you want to use in the file, you must include the descriptor and the private key.

-wisdomhrc3g5en6lcmb7i7jte6nj5rc33ctzgfiq5lozhqo2uoaccvqd:descriptor:x25519:
+4. The private key should come after, `wisdomhrc3g5en6lcmb7i7jte6nj5rc33ctzgfiq5lozhqo2uoaccvqd:descriptor:x25519:`

-Save your .auth_private with the key on the end
+5 Save your .auth_private with the key on the end

-Copy it to your ./tor/onion_auth/
+6. Copy it to your `/var/lib/tor/onion_auth/`